Getting started in diaspora*

 Part 4 – Finding and connecting with people

 We call connecting with someone “sharing” because it’s an indication that you want to share content with them.
+Sharing with someone in diaspora* means giving that person access to the content you post.
+This is the opposite of Twitter, where following someone gives you access to the content they post.
 Sharing in diaspora* can seem a bit confusing at first, because your levels of sharing with other people are unlikely to be the same as their levels of sharing with you.
+Confused already?
 Let’s try to make sense of what that means.

-On diaspora* there are three types of relations between users:
+On diaspora* there are three types of relationships between users:

 Someone has placed you into one of their aspects, but you haven’t done likewise for them.
 You will get a notification that this person has “started sharing with you” but you won’t notice any other change.

 They will see your public posts in their stream, but none of your limited posts.
 You will have access to posts they have made to the aspect(s) they have placed you in as well as their public posts, although their posts will not appear in your stream.

 There’s no way to tell which aspect someone else has placed you in, for privacy reasons – it’s their business which of their aspects they place each person in, so no one else can find out.

 You are sharing with a person who is not sharing with you.
 This means that you have added them to one (or more) of your aspects, but they have not added you to any of their aspects.